Bankura Sammilani Medical College and Hospital

-Bankura Sammilani Medical College and Hospital (BSMC&H) is a hospital and medical college in the Bankura district of the Indian state of West Bengal.
-It was established by the Bankura Sammilani Trust, which was founded in the year of 1911.
+Bankura Sammilani Medical College and Hospital (BSMC&H) is a public medical college and hospital in Bankura, West Bengal, India.
+It was established by Bankura Sammilani Trust in 1956, under the University of Burdwan.

 History

-Bankura Sammilani Medical College in its current form was established in the year 1956 by Bankura Sammilani Trust as a part of Swaraj movement against the British rule.
+The root for the establishment of this medical college was the formation of Bankura Sammilani Medical School in 1922.
+The medical college in its current form was established in 1956 by Bankura Sammilani Trust as a part of Swaraj movement against the British rule.
 The college was taken over by the Government of West Bengal in 1961 with an initial student strength of 25, recognised by the Medical Council of India (now National Medical Commission).
 It also officially recognized its postgraduate degree courses in General Medicine, General Surgery, Pediatrics and Gynecology & Obstetrics since 2009 and in Pathology and Preventive and Social medicine since 2010.
 More PG seats in Anatomy, Physiology, Biochemistry, Pharmacology, Microbiology, Dermatology, Radio-diagnosis, General Surgery (additional seats), G&O (additional seats), Paediatrics, & Anesthesia were also permitted by the MCI (now NMC) in the year 2013.
 Now the total UG seats and PG seats at B.S.
 Medical College are 200 and 78 respectively in each year.